Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Right.

-But, yeah, it must be tough to sort of know which direction to go in
+But yeah, it must be tough to sort of know which direction to go in

-because you could follow the river downstream for ages and ages
+because you could follow the river downstream for ages and ages and ages and ages

-or there could have been people right behind you, you know.
+and maybe find people or there could have been people right behind it.

 I know, yeah.